A Survey on Visual Transformer: Vision Transformer

 \subsubsection{Segmentation}

+Segmentation is an important topic in computer vision community, which broadly includes panoptic segmentation, instance segmentation and semantic segmentation~\etc. Vision transformer has also shown impressive potential on the field of segmentation.

-DETR~\cite{carion2020end} can be naturally extended for panoptic segmentation tasks and achieve competitive results by appending a mask head on the decoder.
+\textbf{Transformer for Panoptic Segmentation.} DETR~\cite{detr} can be naturally extended for panoptic segmentation tasks and achieve competitive results by appending a mask head on the decoder.
 Wang~\etal~\cite{wang2020max} proposed Max-DeepLab to directly predict panoptic segmentation results with a mask transformer, without involving surrogate sub-tasks such as box detection.
 Similar to DETR, Max-DeepLab streamlines the panoptic segmentation tasks in an end-to-end fashion and directly predicts a set of non-overlapping masks and corresponding labels.
 Model training is performed using a panoptic quality (PQ) style loss, but unlike prior methods that stack a transformer on top of a CNN backbone, Max-DeepLab adopts a dual-path framework that facilitates combining the CNN and transformer.

-VisTR, a transformer-based video instance segmentation model, was proposed by Wang~\etal~\cite{wang2020end} to produce instance prediction results from a sequence of input images.
+\textbf{Transformer for Instance Segmentation.} VisTR, a transformer-based video instance segmentation model, was proposed by Wang~\etal~\cite{wang2020end} to produce instance prediction results from a sequence of input images.
 A strategy for matching instance sequence is proposed to assign the predictions with ground truths.
 In order to obtain the mask sequence for each instance, VisTR utilizes the instance sequence segmentation module to accumulate the mask features from multiple frames and segment the mask sequence with a 3D CNN.
+Hu~\etal~\cite{hu2021istr} proposed an instance segmentation Transformer (ISTR) to predict low-dimensional mask embeddings, and match them with ground truth for the set loss.
+ISTR conducted detection and segmentation with a recurrent refinement strategy which is different from the existing top-down and bottom-up frameworks.
+Yang~\etal~\cite{yang2021associating} investigated how to realize better and more efficient embedding learning to tackle the semi-supervised video object segmentation under challenging multi-object scenarios.
+Some papers such as ~\cite{wu2021fully,dong2021solq} also discussed using Transformer to deal with segmentation task.

+\textbf{Transformer for Semantic Segmentation.} Zheng~\etal~\cite{SETR} proposed a transformer-based semantic segmentation network (SETR).
+SETR utilizes an encoder similar to ViT~\cite{vit} as the encoder to extract features from an input image.
+A multi-level feature aggregation module is adopted for performing pixel-wise segmentation.
+Strudel~\etal~\cite{strudel2021segmenter} introduced \textit{Segmenter} which relies on the output embedding corresponding to image patches and obtains class labels with a point-wise linear decoder or a mask transformer decoder.
+Xie~\etal~\cite{xie2021segformer} proposed a simple, efficient yet powerful semantic segmentation framework which unifies Transformers with lightweight multilayer perception (MLP) decoders, which outputs multiscale features and avoids complex decoders.